Moving From the UK to Lithuania

 Education in Lithuania is well-developed and mandatory from the age of 6 up to 16.
 It’s free, although there are some private schools, as well.
 Kids are highly literate in comparison to their peers in a number of other EU countries.
 An interesting fact is that teachers’ wages are some of the lowest in the EU, which has prompted several strikes in recent years.

-The capital city and a few other major towns offer versatile opportunities for young people, who want to enrol in a higher education institution.
-There are many reputable universities in Vilnius, Kaunas and Klaipeda, which cover medicine, art, technologies, military studies, music, theatre, humanities, etc., and where tuition fees are low and affordable.
-Brits often choose to further their education by taking up health studies in Lithuania.
+The capital city and a few other major towns offer versatile opportunities for young people who want to enrol in a higher education institution.
+There are many reputable universities in Vilnius, Kaunas and Klaipeda, which cover medicine, art, technologies, military studies, music, theatre, the humanities, etc., and where tuition fees are low and affordable.
+Brits often choose to move to Lithuania and further their education by taking up health studies.

 Being a student in Lithuania

-Foreign students can work up to 20 hours a week, as long as they’ve gained a temporary residency permit.
-After Brexit, you’ll need to register your residency after 3 months and supply the following documents: proof of enrolment in an educational establishment, health insurance cover and proof of financial means to sustain yourself during your stay.
+Foreign students can work up to 20 hours a week as long as they’ve gained a temporary residency permit.
+After Brexit, you need to register your residency after 3 months and supply the following documents: proof of enrolment in an educational establishment, health insurance coverage and proof of financial means to sustain yourself during your stay.

 Healthcare in Lithuania